 Auron began to run.
 Leaping, skidding from rock to algae-covered rock, he tore a careening course across the sunken city.
 A blunt snout and long neck burst from the water, arching across his path.
 He hewed it and kept going.
 Crackling explosives on his heels told him that Rikku was following.
 There were more dark forms moving in the water around them.
 He should wait, make sure she was safe.
 But others needed him more.

 "Let him go."
-It was Lulu's voice, hoarse with disuse: did he only imagine it?
+It was Lulu's voice, hoarse with disuse.
 "Release the summoner.
 He did not kill your son, Keta.
 I did."

 There.
 Between the feet of a sheared-off summoner's statue, Isaaru lay unseeing, his body arching and falling back in fierce convulsions.
 Pacce held him, weeping.
 Elma stood guard, glaring down at black fins cutting the water around their perch.
-Her sword was dripping pyreflies.
+Her sword dripped pyreflies.